Bone Loss for the Ages

 Many things can interfere with the development of a strong and healthy skeleton.
 Genetic abnormalities can produce weak, fragile bones, or bones that are too dense.
 There are many reasons such as nutritional deficiencies which can result in the formation of weak, poorly mineralized bone.
 Many hormonal disorders can also affect the skeleton.
-Lack of exercise, immobilization, and smoking can also have negative effects on bone mass and strength.
+Breast cancer treatments, lack of exercise, immobilization, and smoking can also have negative effects on bone mass and strength.

 External factors, such as diet and physical activity, are critically important to bone health throughout life and can be modified.
 While adequate levels of minerals can be obtained from the mother during pregnancy and nursing, they must come from the diet thereafter.

 11 things can you do in the meantime….